 The physical separation also gave Melissa deeper insights about how much her mom's abilities were deteriorating.
 When Christy was clinging to her, Melissa could only focus on not getting frustrated.
-With some distance, she had time and space to reflect on everything her mom could no longer do, and would often unless after the fact, to glue a label on what preceded.
-Late, the realization: do what you have to.
-Choice is not an option.
-With little room, you cope as you are able.
+With some distance, she had time and space to reflect on everything her mom could no longer do, and would often become incredibly sad.
+"It's hard to witness someone who had such a strong and outgoing personality turn into this person that has no confidence and is so reliant on me," she said.